-- Sukhothai – If temples and ruins are your thing then you’ll love Sukhothai, another World Heritage Site.
-Trains run there from Ayutthaya several times a day or you could take the local government bus which leaves at around 9am each day.
+Sukhothai – If temples and ruins are your thing, then you’ll love Sukhothai, another UNESCO World Heritage Site.
+Trains run there from Ayutthaya several times a day or you could take the local government bus which leaves at around 9 am each day.

-- Kanchanaburi – With tourists flocking there to see the Bridge over the River Kwai, Kanchanaburi has a great backpacker community.
-From Ayutthaya it’s best to travel back to Bangkok and take a minibus from the Victory Monument square to Kanchanburi.
+Kanchanaburi – With tourists flocking there to see the Bridge over the River Kwai, Kanchanaburi has a great backpacker community.
+From Ayutthaya, it’s best to travel back to Bangkok and take a minibus from the Victory Monument square to Kanchanaburi.